ntmcminn/AirQuality/readme.md

 All software components that I have authored in this project are Licensed under the Apache License, Version 2.0 (the "License");

-You may not use this file except in compliance with the License.
+You may not use this project or its contents except in compliance with the License.
 You may obtain a copy of the License at

 http://www.apache.org/licenses/LICENSE-2.0